Demolition (The Young Ones)

 "Demolition" is the pilot episode for British sitcom The Young Ones.
-It was written by Ben Elton, Rik Mayall and Lise Mayer, and directed by Paul Jackson.
-Although made as a pilot episode, the five subsequent episodes had been commissioned and recorded by the time of broadcast, so instead "Demolition" was promoted to the ordinary first episode of a series, and has remained as so.
+It was written by Ben Elton, Rik Mayall and Lise Mayer, and it was directed by Paul Jackson.
+Although made as a pilot episode, the five subsequent episodes had been commissioned and recorded by the time of broadcast, so "Demolition" was promoted to the ordinary first episode of a series and has remained as so.
 It was first aired on BBC2 on 9 November 1982.

 Plot

-The four dissimilar students attending the fictional Scumbag College go about their day-to-day life in their shared house at the beginning of the series.
-Neil cooks a lentil casserole that no one wants to eat, then becomes so depressed that he attempts suicide twice.
+Four dissimilar male students studying at the fictional Scumbag College go about their day-to-day life, sharing rooms in a squalid house.
+Neil cooks a lentil casserole from South African that no one wants to eat, then becomes so depressed that he attempts suicide twice.
 He first tries to suffocate himself in a gas-filled oven but stops upon seeing how filthy it is; next he tries to hang himself, only to find that he has left too much slack in the rope.
 Vyvyan brings home an amputated human leg from the college morgue, planning to mount it on the bonnet of his car instead of writing an essay about it for anatomy class.
 Rick, who becomes extremely agitated whenever he perceives any slight against Cliff Richard, begins smashing saucers and uses Neil's guitar to attack a pair of joke-telling rats.
 Jerzei Balowski, the group's landlord, visits to ask that they pay the rent they owe, but Mike distracts him until he agrees to settle accounts with them later.

-Vyvyan announces that the four have received a letter from the council informing them that the house is to be demolished the next day, and each one devises his own plan to fight the decision.
-Vyvyan tries to destroy the house himself; Neil considers hiding inside a wall cavity, then places his head in the path of a workman's sledgehammer; and Mike tries to seduce a female council representative.
+Vyvyan announces that the four have received a letter from the council informing them that their house is to be demolished the next day, and each one devises his own plan to fight the decision.
+Vyvyan tries to destroy the house himself; Neil considers hiding inside a wall cavity, then places his head in the path of a workman's sledgehammer; and Mike tries to seduce a female council representative who need to see their rent book.
 Meanwhile, Rick ties himself to a large cross in front of the house and begins to read a protest poem he has written, but switches to singing a snippet from Richard's song "Living Doll" after he drops his notebook.
-None of their strategies is successful in deterring the council, but the demolition order becomes moot when an airplane suddenly crashes into the house and destroys it.
+None of their strategies is successful in deterring the council, but the demolition order becomes moot when an airplane suddenly exploded somehow, then crashes into the house and destroys it with everybody in the way.